-Safety tools help ensure players aren't pushed beyond their

-have a positive experience.
+Safety tools help ensure players aren't pushed beyond their comfort levels.
+These tools let your players know you want them to have a positive experience.
 Some common safety tools are provided below, each with a summary of how they work.
 Ensure that you discuss these tools with your players before the game:

 - Code of Conduct.
 This is a group agreement for play.
-It outlines desired and prohibited behaviors, confidential and anonymous reporting, and possible consequences. - Pregame and Postgame Discussions.
+It outlines desired and prohibited behaviors, [directions to staff who take reports, confidential and anonymous reporting, number of warnings, possible consequences, and contact information for during and after a report is given or consequences are received](#). - Pregame and Postgame Discussions.
 Use time before the game to explain content warnings, set boundaries, and collaborate on a safety plan.
 Then decompress and discuss improvements at the end of the game. - Be Welcoming.
 Welcome and encourage respectful and open conversations about issues as they arise.
 Show that you're listening by avoiding defensive responses. - Confidentiality.
 Provide contact information for private and confidential conversations between players and DM.
 Only disclose another player's name if that player gave unpressured permission for you to do so. - Safety Tools.
 Learn about the safety tools that TTRPG community members have created and compiled.
 A broad range of such safety tools are available for you and your players online, or you can get more information by reaching out to your event organizer, [D&D's official Discord server](#), or [submit a request for general questions](#).